sbatch

 --requeue

 Specifies that the batch job should be eligible for requeuing.
 The job may be requeued explicitly by a system administrator, after node failure, or upon preemption by a higher priority job.
-When a job is requeued, the batch script is initiated from its beginning.
+When a job is requeued, the batch script is initiated from its beginning with the same job ID.
 Also see the --no-requeue option.
 The JobRequeue configuration parameter controls the default behavior on the cluster.

 --reservation=<reservation_names>